sumairahuja/GuitarGlove/README.md

 All code used has been uploaded under Source files.

 Materials, Machines, and tools used

-1. Black glove
+Black glove

-2. 4 LED strips
+4 LED strips

-3. 2 ESP8266s
+2 ESP8266s

-4. 9V battery
+9V battery

-5. Ultrasonic Sensor
+Ultrasonic Sensor

-6. Guitar(for testing)
+Guitar(for testing)

-7. Breadboard(for testing)
+Breadboard(for testing)

-8. Resistor(for testing)
+Resistor(for testing)

-9. Jumper wires
+Jumper wires

-10. Solder
+Solder

-11. Wire Cutters
+Wire Cutters

-12. Scissors
+Scissors

-13. Laser Cutting Machine
+Laser Cutting Machine

-14. Solder Iron
+Solder Iron

+7. Skills Used

+Throughout the project, we utilized various skills we learned over the past year in both online and offline skill-building sessions.
+For our assistive guitar learning glove, we employed circuit-making skills from our Electronics and Robotics classes to create the first prototype using the ESP8266.
+We connected various devices and used coding skills to modify libraries for the sensors to achieve the desired output.
+Our IoT skills were crucial as we connected the glove using Adafruit.IO and Arduino, enabling the ESP8266 to connect to another one.
+Additionally,  we used our soldering techniques to connect the wires.
+When designing the aesthetically pleasing outer casing for the sensor, our CAD lessons were invaluable; we created a 3D model before laser cutting to ensure precision.
+In summary, all the skill-building courses we participated in were essential to successfully creating our final prototype, a feat we couldn't have imagined achieving before.